fncnt/fimrecorder/doc/fimdoc.md

 # Troubleshooting

-Feel free to open an issue on [github](https://github.com/fncnt/fimrecorder/issues/new)[^newissue] if you have any trouble.
+Feel free to open a new issue on [Github](https://github.com/fncnt/fimrecorder/issues/new)[^newissue] if you have any trouble.
 Please make sure to include a recent [debug log](#logging).

 ## Known Limitations

 Besides the limited set of supported devices, there are a few more limitations to this date:

 - **Only an aspect ratio of 1:1 is displayed correctly in the preview.** This does not affect recording.
+A fix for that is currently being worked on.
 - Changing resolution requires editing `.pfs` files
 - Only `Mono8` pixel formats are supported
 - Only the default codec and container format are supported